pran-7-5/eco_style/README.md

 (Hemp fiber, 2-3 blade, more aerodynamic blades)

 Stove - wood fire(clay oven), cast iron hot plate cooker(heating coil inside) by solar.... not induction cooker(magnetism) = 20 USD max(available all around the world).
-(should be made of Clay body)(one power on indicator LED, wifi controlled over phone app)
+(should be made of Clay body)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 Microwave and other ovens - stainless steel and teflon coating inside, very dangerous.(petroleum gas powered oven very dangerous)